-In August 2020, the Company entered into a license, distribution and supply agreement with Bio-Thera Solutions, Ltd. ("Bio-Thera") for Bio-Thera's BAT1706, an investigational biosimilar to Avastin® (bevacizumab) in China.
-The agreement became effective on September 10, 2020 upon approval of Bio-Thera's shareholders, and was subsequently assigned by the Company to its affiliate BeiGene (Guangzhou) Co., Ltd. ("BeiGene Guangzhou") on September 18, 2020, as permitted by the agreement.
-Under the terms of the agreement, Bio-Thera agreed to grant BeiGene the right to develop, manufacture, and commercialize BAT1706 in China, including Hong Kong, Macau, and Taiwan.
-Bio-Thera will retain rights outside of the partnered territory.
+In August 2020, the Company entered into a license, distribution and supply agreement with Bio-Thera Solutions, Ltd. (Bio-Thera) for Bio-Thera's POBEVCY® (BAT1706), a biosimilar to Avastin® (bevacizumab) in China.
+The agreement became effective on September 10, 2020 upon approval of Bio-Thera's shareholders, and was subsequently assigned by the Company to its affiliate BeiGene (Guangzhou) Co., Ltd. (BeiGene Guangzhou) on September 18, 2020, as permitted by the agreement.
+Under the terms of the agreement, Bio-Thera agreed to grant BeiGene the right to develop, manufacture, and commercialize POBEVCY® in China, including Hong Kong, Macau, and Taiwan.
+Bio-Thera retained rights outside of the partnered territory.
 Bio-Thera received an upfront payment of \$20,000 in October 2020 and is eligible to receive payments upon the achievement of regulatory and commercial milestones up to a total of \$145,000.
-Bio-Thera will also be eligible to receive tiered double digit royalties on future net product sales.
 The upfront payment was expensed to research and development expense during the year ended December 31, 2020 in accordance with the Company's acquired in-process research and development expense policy.
+In November 2021, POBEVCY® obtained regulatory approval, and was subsequently launched, in China, triggering a milestone payment that was capitalized as an intangible asset that is being amortized over the remaining term of the license agreement.
+Bio-Thera is also receiving tiered royalties on product sales, which the Company records as cost of sales in the period the respective sales are generated.